collierrgbsitisfise/aws_developer_exam_notes/README.md

 **Inline Policies** - is an IAM plicy which is actualy embedded within the user, group or role it applies.
 There is a strict 1:1 relationship between the entity and policy.
 When you delete the user/group/role in which the inline policy is embedded the policy will also be deleted.]

+### IAM Policy Simulator
+  * Test the effects of IAM policies before commiting them to production
+  * Validate that the policy works as expected
+  * Test policies already attached to existing users - great for troubleshooting an issue which you suspect is IAM related.
 # STS (Security Token Service)

 **assume-role-with-web-identity** is an API provide by STS (Security Token Service).Returns temporary security credentials for users authenticated by a mobile or web application using a Web ID provider like Amazone, Facebook, Google, etc. Cognito recommended for mobile applications.
 Regular web applications can use the STS assume-role-with-web-identity API.